ESSAYS BY SUN LUTANG

 Because Gao soonafter went back to Hanzhong, I did not see him for several years.
 Then last autumn, I held a teaching position in Xindu [in Chengdu, Sichuan – about three hundred miles from Hanzhong].
 Gao heard I was in the neighborhood and came to visit me.
 He had at that time, by way of a recommendation from Wang Tieshan, become calligraphy instructor to General Feng Huanzhang.

 Also while I lived in Beijing, the military supervisor Li Jinglin of Hebei went to Tianjin to found the Warriors’ Society.
 I decided to make an appointment to see him, for I had not yet met him.
 He is refined and modest.
-I got to know the exquisiteness of his sword art, how he trained so continuously through several decades that it seemed as though it was but a single day, and he has deeply obtained the art’s subtleties.
+I got to know the exquisiteness of his sword art, how he trained consistently through several decades and deeply obtained the art’s subtleties.
 Because I had deliberately come to Tianjin, he and I conversed at length over several days, and I subsequently knew that he had achieved the highest level in the art.
 His movements and theory are in all ways superb, and are descended from Wudang’s Taiji Sword.

 According to Li: “I was taught by Chen Shijun.
 (Chen was from Anhui.
 He adored Daoism ever since his youth and deeply studied it, living as a hermit at Mt.
 Emei.)
 I trained daily without interruption.
 After several years, I then had a very broad understanding of the sword art theory.
 It touches upon everything, thereby connecting it to all other systems.”